adambard/learnxinyminutes-docs/perl6.html.markdown

 sub infix:<times>(Int $n, Block $r) { # infix in the middle for ^$n {
     $r(); # You need the explicit parentheses to call the function in `$r`,
-          #  else you'd be referring at the variable itself, kind of like with `&r`.
+          #  else you'd be referring at the variable itself, like with `&r`.
   }
 }
 3 times -> { say "hello" }; #=> hello